 - Confectioner's Sugar

 Vegan Caramel Sauce

-- 7 Tablespoons coconut sugar
+- 7 Tablespoons coconut sugar or brown sugar

 - 7 Tablespoons cold water